 read information from a graph.

-Our Problem Solving focus for March is ‘Make a list or table'.
+Our Problem Solving focus for May / June is ‘Reason Logically'.

-We will continue to focus on TIME. o'clock and half past on analogue / digital clocks.
+We will continue to revise TIME. o'clock and half past on analogue / digital clocks.

 Effective questioning within Numeracy